Alexsandrrh/everdot/README.md

 This query is made to determine which object or object keys you will need for further project development.
 All the necessary keys should be separated by commas and without spaces.
 ###### Example
 `http://everdot.io/api/user/1/?fields=id,name,surname,address`

 #### Size
+The size query will work if you specify an array with data in the data value.

+**Default :**  20
 ###### Example
 `http://everdot.io/api/user/all/?size=30`